S.P. Greaney loves trying new drink recipes and DIY drink kits.

-- You need to wash your bottle or your container thoroughly in hot soapy water.
+- Thoroughly wash your bottle or the container that you plan to use in hot soapy water.

-- Next you need to sterilize the bottle or the container using whichever sterilizing method you like.
-You can do a hot wash in the dishwasher, place your clean wet container in the oven for 15 minutes or place it in a saucepan of boiling water for 15 minutes.
+- Next you need to sterilize the bottle or the container using a sterilizing method that you like.
+You might decide to do hot wash in the dishwasher method, or you could place the clean wet container in the oven for 15 minutes or soak it in a saucepan of boiling water for 15 minutes.

-Note: It doesn’t suggest sterilizing your container in the instruction booklet but if you want to ensure that your container is thoroughly clean, then this is a good idea.
+Note: The gin kit instruction booklet does not suggest that you need to sterilize your container.
+But if you want to ensure that your container is thoroughly clean, then this is a good idea to sterilize it.

-I decided to make two versions of the gins.
+I decided to make two different versions of gins.

-- Version 1: For the first one I used 500 ml of vodka and I followed the directions exactly as they suggested in the booklet but I reduced the measurement of the ingredients down.
+- Version 1 (7-Day Ferment): In the first version I only used 500 ml of vodka but I followed the directions in the booklet exactly as they suggested.
+All it did was reduce the measurement of the ingredients down.

-- Version 2 (12-Day Ferment): In the next version I used the remaining 200 ml of gin I decided to expand the fermenting time.
-I decided that I would leave the juniper berries and the botanicals in the gin a little longer than what was suggested to see if it would turn out any different.
+- Version 2 (12-Day Ferment): In the next version I used the remaining 200 ml of gin but I decided to expand the fermenting time.
+I decided that I would leave the juniper berries and the botanicals in the gin a little longer than what was suggested to see if it would turn out any differently.

 The juniper berries do not change the color of the vodka.
 However when you add the botanicals to the vodka mix they do change the color of the vodka within a day.